NikolaiChirkov/Peter_test/README.md

 Check only with screen width equals to 360px.
 In other cases, I don't take responsibility for your melting eyes.

 Also, after starting server change "jsx" option to "react" in tsconfig, or tsc will curse you.

+### Update comment 22/02/2021

+I can't believe in that.

+The story: I wanted to refactor & improve peter-test project.
+When I start to work I mentioned one thing: the data from peter partner's link isn't parse.
+"Okay, that may be code mistake" - I thought.
+But no: someone just fucked up SSL sertificate on peter partner's site.
+And all protection protocols started to break connection with 'unprotected' site.
+Real foobar situation.

+I glad I hadn't pass through interview in that company.